Hello everyone! 🙂

 It was nice to see him in another movie role.
 I was watching ‘The Return of the King’ at the same time I saw Orlando Bloom in ‘Pirates of the Caribbean’ on DVD.
 ‘The Curse of the Black Pearl’ was the first time I saw Kiera Knightley before she starred in 2005’s film adaptation of ‘Pride & Prejudice’.

-It was also the first time I saw Geoffrey Rush before she starred in ‘The King’s Speech’ with Colin Firth.
-It’s also amazing to find that the first three ‘Pirates of the Caribbean’ were directed by Gore Verbinski, who previously did ‘Mouse Hunt’.
+It was also the first time I saw Geoffrey Rush before he starred in ‘The King’s Speech’ with Colin Firth.
+It’s also amazing to find that the first three ‘Pirates of the Caribbean’ were directed by Gore Verbinski, who previously directed ‘Mouse Hunt’.
 I find the first ‘Pirates’ film to be the best one of the lot.